SebastianKrupinski/dido/README.md

 ## Future Features
-- Add Notes Syncronization Support
+- Nothing at the momment (Suggestions are welcome)